devopshobbies/terraform-associate-exam-tips/README.md

  ami="abc123"
  andinstance_type ="t2.micro"
  [https://www.terraform.io/language/syntax/style](https://www.terraform.io/language/syntax/style)

-<h3 style='color:yellowgreen'>why this option?</h3>
-terraform {
-    required_version = ">=0.12"
-    }

-You can use required_version to ensure that a user deploying infrastructure is using Terraform 0.12 or greater , due to the vast number of changes that were introduced. as a result, many previously written configurations had to be converted or rewritten.

 <h3 style='color:yellowgreen'>Terraform plugins</h3>
 when you run terraform init it goes and download plugins . where is the location of the plugins in your system?